G1OJS/PyFT8/README.md

  The Gui shows:
  - Simultaneous views of odd and even cycles
  - Messages overlaid on waterfall signals that produce them
- - Worked-before info and fine grid locators in the message boxes (distance and bearing coming soon)
+ - Worked-before info and fine grid locators / distance and bearing in the message boxes
  - Band activity on band select buttons
  - Number of remote stations hearing your Tx, number of remote Txs that you're hearing, plus the same info for the 'best' station in your level 4 square